ibm-js/dworklight/README.md

 See the [kfbishop/dworklight-testapp](https://github.com/kfbishop/dworklight-testapp) project for tests and usage of the dworklight modules within a actual Worklight app.

 ### activity

 Simple activity control that allows for native or Dojo basic activity indicators.

 ### console

-Worklight console logging adapter
+Worklight console logging adapter.
+Enables use of standard console.xxx() commands that will be output correctly on the Android LogCat and XCode loggers.
+Also enables multiple arguments with clean JSON encoding of WL.Logger.Xxx() commands.

 ### features
-'Has' feature detection for Worklight
+'Has' feature detection for Worklight.
+Provides dozens of has tests to properly identify the Worklight operating environment.

 ### request
-Worklight Adapter integration to feel more like a normal dojo/request style
+Worklight Adapter integration to feel more like a normal dojo/request style.
+Standard *promise* style callback are supported over the unique Worklight adapter invocation style calls.

 ### require
-Worklight Custom AMD require support
+Worklight Custom AMD require support.
+Allows for remotely hosted modules located in the Worklight *mobilewebapp* environment to be loaded in a hybrid application, regardless of hosting location.

 ### env
-Environment specific modules
+Environment specific modules.

 #### env/android
 Android specific support.
-Currently support back button handling
+Currently support back button handling.

 #### env/preload
 Preloader to mock Worklight env and set device type.